Daniel J. Tortora

 343A0149.jpg

-The amazing authors I work with are content creators, coaches, therapists, comedians, attorneys, historians, and educators, among others, who . . .
+The amazing authors I partner with include content creators, coaches, therapists, comedians, attorneys, historians, educators, and more.

-They know it’s far too time-consuming, overwhelming, and unwise to tackle the publishing process alone.
-And honestly—who wants to face it solo, anyway?
+It’s too time-consuming, overwhelming, and unwise to tackle the publishing process alone.
+“Don’t try this at home, kids!”

-Remember that Tom Hanks movie where he was stranded, with a volleyball, on a deserted island?
-Not exactly your idea of fun!
+Remember that Tom Hanks movie where he was stranded on a deserted island with little more than a volleyball?
+Not your idea of fun!

 I’ve been the go-to for dozens of nonfiction authors who want to write better, publish smarter, and reach more readers.